chaoguo14/chaoguo14.github.io/_posts/2021-08-16-How-useful-are-PDP's-to-analyzing-time-series-data?.md

 For simplicity, assume we have three time series $X_t, Z_t$ and $Y_t$ that all seem to be "trending downwards".
 We want to decide if $X_t$ and/or $Z_t$ are "related to" $Y_t$.
 Is it possible to figure out by using linear regression?
 For example, can we rely on coefficient estimate/confidence interval?

 The answer is no. Let's simulate three independent random walks.
-From the graph, it seems that all of them are trending upwards, which may trick us to believe that they are related to each other, or we can even use $X_t$ and $Z_t$ to explain $Y_t$.
+From the graph, it seems that all of them are trending downwards, which may trick us to believe that they are related to each other, or we can even use $X_t$ and $Z_t$ to explain $Y_t$.
 If we run a linear regression formally, it only reconfirms out _incorrect_ conclusion.
 Even better, the two significant p-values will lead us further down the wrong path.

 ```R
 set.seed(24)